yusuf-shahin/Basics-of-react-js/react-fundamentals/README.md

     </article>
   );
 };

+export default PropsBookListTwo;
 ```

 #### Access Props - Multiple Approaches

+- we can access the props in various way.

 - there is no right or wrong - again preference !!!